The Scotland's Land Reform Futures project began in April 2022. Key achievements during the second year (2023 - 2024) include:

 - A literature review and in-depth interviews are progressing, which aim to learn about the opportunities and challenges relating to long-term land management agreements and approaches for biodiversity enhancement.
 A milestone report covers initial findings from research exploring the breadth of land management agreements for biodiversity enhancement that exist in Scotland, focussing on what enables voluntary uptake and challenges that impede use.
 In the context of the wider project, this aims to uncover new knowledge around engagement in land-management decision making and how these decisions could contribute to policy goals.
 It can be found here.

 - The Stakeholder Advisory Group continues to play a key role supporting and advising on research design, as well as policy and practitioner relevance.
 Two new members have joined the group where gaps in expertise have arisen.
 SAG input has informed the typology of public values of land, supported case study selection across WP2, advised on a collaborative approach to working with communities, as well as provided connections to interviewees regarding long-term land management for biodiversity.
+The report on 2023-24 activities can be found here.

 Key achievements during the first year (2022 - 2023) include: